 The school aims to create a culturally diverse atmosphere where pupils can learn about other cultures, to prepare them for careers in an ever-shrinking and fast-changing world.
-The Laude offers a wide range of extra curricular activities, and boarding is also available, even for the odd over-night stays when a parent might be absent due to business, etc. Find out more about the Laude Lady Elizabeth School here.
+The Laude also offers a wide range of extracurricular activities, and boarding is available, even for the odd over-night stays when a parent might be absent due to business, etc. Find out more about the Laude Lady Elizabeth School here.

 The other international school in Javea is the Xàbia International College situated in Javea on the Careterra de Portichol.
 It has a site for KS1/KS2 pupils and another currently under construction in the Calle Cantallops in Javea for KS3.
 The school teaches the British curriculum and like the Lady Elizabeth school operates IGCSE and A level exams.
 When starting the school in 1994, the goal of the founder of Xàbia International College was to provide a quality education based on the English National Curriculum within an international environment.
 There are currently around 250 pupils attending XIC from more than 20 countries.
 The school prides itself on small class sizes to ensure each pupil receives the individual attention they need.
 For full information, visit the Xàbia International College website.

 Both the Laude and the XIC schools are private.
 Both offer a full international curriculum taught in English and Spanish, and cater for children from nursery age up to 18 years; the equivalent of staying on in the Instituto for the full four years.